Rajpratik71/volatility-wiki/Command-Reference.md

     >>> PAGE_SIZE = 0x1000

-    >>> assert self.addrspace.read(0x0000000000058000, PAGE_SIZE) == \
+    >>> assert addrspace().read(0x0000000000058000, PAGE_SIZE) == \
-    ...        self.addrspace.base.read(0x00000000162ed000, PAGE_SIZE) == \
+    ...        addrspace().base.read(0x00000000162ed000, PAGE_SIZE) == \
     ...        open("dump/4.dmp", "rb").read()[0x8000:0x8000 + PAGE_SIZE]
     >>>

-## procmemdump
+## procdump

-To dump a process's executable (including the slack space), use the procmemdump command.
+To dump a process's executable, use the procdump command.
 Optionally, pass the --unsafe or -u flags to bypass certain sanity checks used when parsing the PE header.
 Some malware will intentionally forge size fields in the PE header so that memory dumping tools fail.

+Use --memory to include slack space between the PE sections that aren't page aligned.
+Without --memory you'll get a file that more closely resembles the file on disk, before sections expanded.

 For more information, see Andreas Schuster's 4-part series on [Reconstructing a Binary](http://computer.forensikblog.de/en/2006/04/reconstructing_a_binary.html#more).
 Also see [impscan](http://code.google.com/p/volatility/wiki/Command-Reference#impscan) for help rebuilding a binary's import address table.